Call of Duty 4: Modern Warfare: Marketing and release

+Call of Duty 4's modern-day setting was first leaked to Joystiq in March 2006.
 On April 27, 2007, the day before the release of the game's trailer, Infinity Ward launched a website called "Charlie Oscar Delta" to provide information on the game.
 Charlie Oscar Delta features a ranking system that allows users to complete missions to increase their rank and compete for prizes.
 Charlie Oscar Delta is derived from the NATO phonetic alphabet and the initials of Call of Duty.
 The first Call of Duty 4: Modern Warfare trailer featuring game footage was released on April 28.
 An Xbox 360 Call of Duty 4: Modern Warfare public beta test was announced on August 30.
 The beta test was designed to test the servers, find glitches, and help balance out the weapons.
 It was originally only for residents of the U.S., but was later available to other countries.
 The beta concluded on September 30.
 The maximum rank for the beta was initially level 16, but was increased to level 25 towards the end of the beta.
 Three multiplayer maps were available for play: "Crash", "Vacant", and "Overgrown".
 A single-player demo for the PC was released on October 11 as a Yahoo! download.
 The demo includes one level, "The Bog", which showcases the advanced night vision and associated graphics capabilities.